sarocky-muslim/flutter_masonry_view/README.md

 # flutter_masonry_view
 A Flutter Masonry Grid Layout.
-Simple to use and easy to understand
+Simple to Use and Easy to Understand

 ## Getting started
 In the `pubspec.yaml` of your flutter project, add the following dependency:

 ```yaml